vusd/fakemark/README.md

 Real media is meant to be a depiction of reality while fake media has been altered for effect.
 Media can also be intentionally presented with ambiguous provenance in order to provoke more critical thought from the viewer.
-However, the advance of technology has seen the rapid increase of fake and ambiguous media in popular culture.
+The advance of technology has seen the rapid increase of fake and ambiguous media in popular culture.

 FakeMark is a small, first step to allow media producers a simple way of signaling that their content is intented as fake.
 The initial use case focuses on providing researchers and those showcasing media manipulation techniques a tool to keep their produced works from being easily shared and misunderstood out of context.
-However, as other domains find explicit visually signalling useful, FakeMark will aim to adapt to fix other contexts.
+However as other domains find explicit visually signalling useful, FakeMark will aim to adapt to fix other contexts.

 FakeMark is not intended to be a secure solution to adversaries.
 Use of FaceMark is strictly